-20 min bursts lengths.
-The ADVs were deployed at two locations, MB 3 and MB 5, over five deployments spanning the period of 7 weeks.
+Two ADVs were used to collect water level data, flow velocity and flow directional data as well as data regarding the suspended sediment concentration.
+The ADVs collected data at a sampling interval of 30 mins and a frequency of 4 Hz over 20 min. bursts lengths.
+The ADVs were deployed at two locations, MB 3 and MB 5 over five deployments spanning the period of seven weeks.
 This allowed for the cleaning of the sensors from blockages due to the high sediment concentrations.
-The probe was placed at 13 cm above the bed within the mangroves to ensure that it would be immersed during neap/low tide.
-Station MB 3 was located within the mangrove fringe, while station MB 5 was located on the mudflat.
-The frames were positioned perpendicular to the prevailing tidal flow direction to ensure that only minor disturbances, if any, were created.
+The probe was placed at 13 cm above the bed within the mangroves to ensure that it would be immersed during neap/ low tide.
+Station MB 3 was located within the mangrove fringe while station MB 5 was located on the mudflat.
+The frames were positioned perpendicular to the prevailing tidal flow direction to ensure that minor disturbances, if any, were created.

-Next to these high-frequency pressure transducers, low-frequency pressure (and temperature) loggers (conductivity-temperature-depth loggers, CTD) were deployed during the field campaign.
-The CTD logger (Fig. 4b) was setup at station MB 1 and collected pressure data with a sampling interval of 5 min.
+Next to these high-frequency pressure transducers, low-frequency pressure (and temperature) loggers (Conductivity, Temperature & Depth loggers (CTD)) were deployed during the field campaign.
+The CTD logger (Fig. 4 B) was setup at station MB 1 and collected pressure data with a sampling interval of 5 minutes.

-2.3.5 Processing hydrodynamic data
+2.72.3.5 Processing hydrodynamic data

 Obtained pressure data from the pressure transducers were corrected for the atmospheric pressure prior to the conversion to water depths using linear wave theory.
-Meteorological data correlated well with the measurements of the CTD logger and showed that the atmospheric pressure ranged between $10.26-10.45 \,\mathrm{m}$ H2O.
+Meteorological data correlated well with the measurements of the CTD and showed that the atmospheric pressure ranged between 10.26 - 10.45 m H_2O .

-For both sets of instruments, the resulting data are preprocessed using filtering, averaging and data correction, similar to Horstman (2014).
-Inaccurate data are removed by only selecting data above a mean correlation threshold for the return signals of the ADV's receiver probes, which is 80 % (Chanson et al., 2008; Colosimo et al., 2020).
-Due to the filtering procedure, major disturbances (e.g. fishing boats) and minor disturbances (e.g. air bubbles) were removed.
+For both sets of instruments, the resulting data is pre-processed using filtering, averaging and data correction, similar to Horstman (2014).
+Inaccurate data is removed by only selecting data above a mean correlation threshold for the return signals of the ADV's receiver probes, which is 80% (Colosimo et al., 2020; Chanson et al., 2008).
+(Chanson et al., 2008) Colosimo et al., 2020).
+Due to the filtering procedure major disturbances (e.g. fishing boats) and minor disturbances (e.g. air bubbles) were removed.
 The filtered data showed continuous data without gaps throughout the duration of the deployment.